-Dissertation Oral Defenses are held in the Autumn term and Spring term.
-Only for reasons of very exceptional urgency, according to criteria established by the Faculty Committee on the Doctoral Degree, and upon recommendation by the candidate's Dissertation Advisor and the Office of the Provost, can a Dissertation Oral Defense be scheduled during the Summer term.
+Dissertation Oral Defenses are normally held in the Autumn term and Spring term.
+Upon recommendation by the candidate's Dissertation Advisor and full Oral Defense Committee, a Dissertation Oral Defense may be scheduled during the Summer term.
 For further information, please review the "Criteria for Scheduling Summer Dissertation Oral Defense" obtainable from the ODS website.